Ye-Eun-Kang/telechips-docs/docs/TCC803x/SW/Android/Android 15/Telechips SDK has been updated.md

 # 🚀 Telechips Android 14 IVI SDK v1.1.0 Release

-**⚠️ Important Notice**
+> [!IMPORTANT]
+>
-This SDK has known limitations.
+> This SDK has known limitations.
 Please refer to the relevant **Release Notes** for detailed information.
+>
-- Source code and binaries for sub-core are included.
+> - Source code and binaries for sub-core are included.
-- This version is configured to download AOSP sources directly from the official Google server.
+> - This version is configured to download AOSP sources directly from the official Google server.
-- Telechips-specific AOSP fixes are separated into a dedicated patch folder.
+> - Telechips-specific AOSP fixes are separated into a dedicated patch folder.
-  - See **Chapter 4.1.2.1** in the *Getting Started Guide* (Android 14 SDK for TCC807x and TCC805x).
+>   - See **Chapter 4.1.2.1** in the *Getting Started Guide* (Android 14 SDK for TCC807x and TCC805x).